-The Company continues to develop other clinical candidates for future clinical trials, focusing on intravenously-administered therapeutics targeting gene knockdown in the liver, as well as formulations for administering RNAi-based therapeutics by subcutaneous administration.
-Clinical candidates are tested through GLP toxicology studies at outside laboratories, and drug materials for such studies, and for clinical trials, are contracted to third-party manufactures when cGMP production is required.
+The Company continues to develop other clinical candidates for future clinical trials, including intravenously-administered therapeutics targeting gene knockdown in the liver, as well as formulations for administering RNAi-based therapeutics by subcutaneous administration.
+Clinical candidates are tested internally and through GLP toxicology studies at outside laboratories, and drug materials for such studies, and for clinical trials, are contracted to third-party manufactures when cGMP production is required.
 The Company engages third-party contract research organizations (CROs) to manage clinical trials and works cooperatively with such organizations on all aspects of clinical trial management, including plan design, patient recruiting, and follow up.
 These outside costs, relating to the preparation for and administration of clinical trials, are referred to as program costs, and if the clinical candidates progress through human testing, program costs will increase.

-Net losses were \$58.7 million, \$31.7 million and \$22.1 million during the years ended September 30, 2014, 2013 and 2012, respectively.
-Diluted losses per share were \$1.25, \$1.30 and \$1.90 during the years ended September 30, 2014, 2013 and 2012, respectively.
+Net losses were \$91.9 million, \$58.7 million and \$31.7 million during the years ended September 30, 2015, 2014 and 2013, respectively.
+Diluted losses per share were \$1.60, \$1.25 and \$1.30 during the years ended September 30, 2015, 2014 and 2013, respectively.

-During 2014 the Company also substantially strengthened its liquidity and financial position through two securities offerings completed in October 2013 and February 2014 which generated approximately \$172.6 million of cash proceeds for the Company.
-These cash proceeds secured the funding needed to advance both ARC-520 and ARC-AAT through future clinical trials and will also assist as the Company expands its pipeline of other clinical candidates.
-The Company had \$132.5 million of Cash and Cash Equivalents and \$182.8 million of Total Assets as of September 30, 2014 as compared to \$19.1 million and \$37.3 million as of September 30, 2013, respectively.
+The Company strengthened its liquidity and financial position through two securities offerings completed in October 2013 and February 2014 which generated approximately \$172.6 million of cash proceeds for the Company.
+These cash proceeds secured the funding needed to advance both ARC-520 and ARC-AAT into clinical trials and will also assist as the Company expands its pipeline of other clinical candidates.
+The Company had \$81.2 million of cash and cash equivalents and \$132.3 million of total assets as of September 30, 2015 as compared to \$132.5 million and \$182.8 million as of September 30, 2014, respectively.